stdevteam/rest_example/README.md

     $ pip3 install virtualenvwrapper

-You could add these to your ~/.bashrc in order to use virutualenvwrapper easier
+You could add commands listed below to your ~/.bashrc in order to use virutualenvwrapper easier

 .. code-block:: bash